Arts & Entertainment Community

 It was five years ago, as a mommy blogger, when I started landing brand deals with national retailers.
 One of those collabs was a special project (which I blogged about here) that brought a Little Free Library to the Paso Robles Children’s Museum in San Luis Obispo County where we lived.
 (And it remains there today.
 Charter #84178 at 623 13th St. — represent 🙌! )

 Now, in 2024, the nonprofit Little Free Library movement is still going strong — including here on the Gig Harbor Peninsula.
-Whether you’re discovering new book spots locally or teaching your kids about sharing, today’s local kid adventure will give you all the deets on how to use the “little libraries” — and where to find them.
-With the help of the Little Free Library Global Map — available on its free mobile app or the organization’s website — we’ve found that finding and enjoying these charming little cabinets is a treat and a treasure hunt.
+Whether you’re discovering new book spots locally or teaching your kids about sharing, today’s local kid adventure will give you all the deets on how to use these “little libraries” — and where to find them.
+With the help of the Little Free Library Global Map — available via the free mobile app or the organization’s desktop website — we’ve found that finding and enjoying these charming little cabinets is a treat and a treasure hunt.

 How Little Free Libraries work: